blackfalcon/articles/general_rants/designers_in_a_developers_world.md

 [Are You a Right-Brained or Left-Brained Designer?](http://goo.gl/LodHH)

 ##Creative problem solvers
-The very idea that developers are solely right brainers comes from some antiquated mental manifestation of '*programmers*' of the 50's.
+The very idea that developers are solely right-brainers comes from some antiquated mental manifestation of *'programmers'* of the 50's.
 Modern developers are extremely creative individuals.
-Their output may not be in paintings, charcoal drawings or Photoshop docs, but their output is no less creative.
+Their output may not be paintings, charcoal drawings or Photoshop docs, but their output is no less creative.

 The world of app and web development is a crazy new world creating an amazing array of new problems to solve every day, both technologically and creatively.
 In this new work space we need individuals who are willing to blur the lines of *left* and *right* brained individuals.
 I guess people I like to call *whole-brained*.
 Are you *whole-brained*?
 I think you are.